 1 Timothy 5:3-16

-In verse 6, “…the widow who lives for pleasure is dead even while she lives”, refers to widows living for their own pleasure and comfort, consequently cutting themselves off from fellowship with the believers.
-These women were to be refused admission to the list of legitimate widows because they still had sensual desires which would alienate them from Christ because of their lawful desire to marry again; and would incur condemnation “for having violated their first pledge” (1 Tim 5:11-12).
+In verse 6, the widow “that liveth in pleasure is dead while she liveth”, refers to widows living for their own pleasure and comfort, consequently cutting themselves off from fellowship with the believers.
+These women were to be refused admission to the list of legitimate widows because they still had sensual desires which would alienate them from Christ because of their lawful desire to marry again; and would incur condemnation “because they have cast off their first faith” (1 Tim 5:11-12).
 By remarrying they would be breaking their commitment to serve God in fasting and prayer for the rest of their lives.
 And because of their younger age would become tired of living by the rule and, in their idleness, become busybodies and gossips.
 Their desire to remarry may cause them to be willing to marry even an unbeliever; such a marriage is against God’s revealed will (1 Cor 7:39).

 Paul’s alternative solution to younger widows in need therefore was for them to marry, rather than taking the vows required by the legitimate widows.
 This would remove any cause for the world to speak evil of the church.
 By remarrying, their time will be occupied with caring for their families and thus be productive and holy.
 Also, Paul didn’t want to put young women under the burden of a vow of celibacy and of being unable to fulfil the lawful desire for a husband at such a young age.

-“Let a woman learn in silence with full submission.
-I permit no woman to teach or to have authority over a man; she is to keep silent.
-For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
-Yet she will be saved through childbearing, provided they continue in faith and love and holiness, with modesty”.
+“Let the woman learn in silence with all subjection.
+But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
+For Adam was first formed, then Eve.
+And Adam was not deceived, but the woman being deceived was in the transgression.
+Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety”.

 This passage and 1 Corinthians 14:33-40 discussed above, are the key texts in understanding the role of women in the church; therefore, they’re the main targets of the feminists.
 Therefore, they either try to negate them by explaining them away e.g. put them in a “historical” context so that they don’t apply today (Kroeger and Evans); or cast doubt on them as not being written by Paul (Evans); or simply call them an anomaly (Evans) and therefore we don’t need to take any notice of them.